Restaurant Food Waste Challenge

 How do restaurants participate?

 - The first step in the process is to sign up for the challenge.
 Applications are accepted on a rolling basis, and the project is continuing through 2023!

 - Next, participants meet with Sustain Dane (in person or virtual) to talk about their interest, opportunities for action, and to chart a project plan.

 - Participants will select three (or more) food waste reduction strategies to implement or expand from the options listed below.

-- The challenge takes place from July to August.
-Over these two months, participants will implement their food waste reduction strategies.
+- Over two months of participation, restaurants will implement their food waste reduction strategies.

 - Tracking progress/impact will occur with food waste tracking for one week upon joining the challenge and one week near the end of the challenge.

 Over the course of the challenge, Sustain Dane will work with the restaurants to support their selected strategies.
 Participants will be celebrated with public recognition from Sustain Dane.